-For promotion to Senior or Principal Lecturer, the appeal will be submitted to a separate committee appointed by the Provost or President and composed of faculty at or above the rank sought by the candidate (see Section 3, Ranks of Eligible Voting Faculty), who will then make a reappraisal of the candidate's record.
+For promotion to Senior or Principal Lecturer, the appeal will be submitted to a separate committee appointed by the President and composed of faculty at or above the rank sought by the candidate (see Section 3, Ranks of Eligible Voting Faculty), who will then make a reappraisal of the candidate's record.
 The committee's recommendation will be submitted to the responsible administrator at the appeal level.
-If the appeal is at the Provost's level, the Provost will forward his/her final recommendation to the President after the appeal committee completes its review.
-If it is at the President's level, the President will consider the appeal committee's recommendation before making a final decision.
+The President will consider the appeal committee's recommendation before making a final decision.